overload77/hack-software-suite/README.md

 # Hack assembler
-Assembler for Hack machine language in go
+Two-pass assembler for Hack machine language in go

 ## Build & use
 ```bash